andresebr/kumodd/README.md

 To select an alternate config file, use -c:

     python3 kumodd.py -c config/alternate.yml

-The list (-l) and download (-d) options both create a CSV file.

-The default CSV file name is ./filelist-username.csv.
-It consists of a prefix specified in config/config.yml (above), appended by the google drive user name and .csv suffix.

 To download all of the files listed in a previously generated CSV file, use -csv: